johbry17/DC-AirBnB-Data/README.md

-# Capital CrashPad: DC Short-Term Rental Explorer
+# Capital CrashPad: Visualizing the Airbnb Market in Washington, DC

 *Explore, visualize, and understand DC’s Airbnb landscape—interactive dashboards and maps powered by open data and modern web tech.*